aarchi-palikhel/Live_Bakery/README.md

-# Live Bakery 🍰
+# Online Order Management System for Bakeries

 A full-stack web application for an online bakery management and ordering system built with Python, HTML, JavaScript, and CSS.

 ## 📋 Overview

-Live Bakery is a comprehensive platform designed to streamline bakery operations and provide customers with an intuitive interface for browsing, ordering, and managing bakery products online.
+Online Order Management System for Bakeries is a comprehensive platform designed to streamline bakery operations and provide customers with an intuitive interface for browsing, ordering, and managing bakery products online.

 ## 🛠️ Tech Stack